nhuvan/nhuvan.github.io/_pages/home.md

 My research interests covers two main themes:

 + Multimodal analysis.

-+ Machine learning (focusing on semi-/weakly supervised learning and incremental learning).
++ Machine learning (focusing on weakly supervised learning and incremental learning).

 <!--  -->
 <!-- If you have any questions or comments, please feel free to contact me at nhu-van.nguyen (at) univ-lr . fr -->